 Here, pt is a row vector and A is a square input-output matrix of physical quantities.

-Similarly, variable capital is the amount paid to workers over the period, which can be considered equal to the prices of a real-wage basket, b, of consumer goods multiplied by the amount of employment:
+Similarly, variable capital is the amount paid to workers over the period, which can be considered equal to the amount workers pay, in period t prices, for a real-wage basket, b, of consumer goods multiplied by the amount of employment:

 vt = pt bl

 Over time, A, b and l need not be constant, and so in general will also have time subscripts.
 For simplicity, it is assumed that these remain unchanged over the period.